simz089s/421DBProject1/Project3/COMP_421_Team_24_Project_3/README.md

 - paramiko (for sshtunnel)

 #### Installation of libraries (if necessary):
-On Linux they most of them can normally be installed with the distribution's package manager (assuming you are using popular repositories), for example in Debian or Ubuntu-based it is `apt install python-tk python-psycopg2 python-pandas`.
+On Linux, most of them can normally be installed with the distribution's package manager (assuming using popular repositories), for example in Debian or Ubuntu-based it is `apt install python-tk python-psycopg2 python-pandas`.
 On Mac using Brew.

 Recommended is using (Ana)Conda, if not possible then pip, otherwise easy_install.